Northrop BQM-74 Chukar: Description

 Drones are capable of being recovered following a training exercise.
 A parachute is deployed by remote control or if the remote control link is severed and a flotation kit can be added for sea-based recovery.
 If recovery of the drone is required, special telemetry warheads are used on the defensive missile in place of explosives.
 This telemetry warhead is desirable since it allows for extensive analysis of the performance of the defensive missile, including miss distance information that determines if a real warhead would have damaged the target.
 A direct hit would likely destroy the drone.
 Gunnery systems would use non-explosive dummy munitions.
 Since gunnery systems are aimed in front of a moving target so it will fly through the blast-fragments, dummy munitions do not have to directly hit a target.
 Analysis of radar data would determine if actual explosive munitions would have damaged the target drone.

 Development

 MQM-74A Chukar I

-The Chukar series began in the early 1960s with a US Navy requirement for a new target drone.
+The Chukar series began in the early 1960s with a United States Navy requirement for a new target drone.
 The company developed a prototype with the company designation of NV-105 and featuring a delta wing, flying it in 1964.
 The delta wing didn't work out and was replaced by a straight wing, resulting in the NV-105A, which was first flown in 1965.
 The NV-105A was accepted by the Navy and went into production as the MQM-74A in 1968.